VitalyDubovets/PizzaBoomApi/README.md

 _The Stack contains:_

-_1. Definition CognitoUserPool allows your user to sign up, sign in.
-Also allows you to control access parameters for users_
+_1. Definition Cognito User Pool enables your user to sign up, sign in.
+Furthermore, it lets you to control access parameters for users_

-_2. Definition IAM Role allows to configure accesses for CognitoUserPool, DynamoDB and Lambda services_
+_2. Definition IAM Role lets to configure accesses for CognitoUserPool, DynamoDB and Lambda services_

 _3. Lambda Triggers include `Pre Sign Up Trigger`, `Post Confirmation Trigger`, `Post Authentication Trigger` and `Custom Message Trigger`.
 You read more about lambda triggers on [AWS docs of lambda triggers]_